PUSH PULL LEGS ROUTINE

 That way, you can make a more informed decision about whether a PPL split is for you.

-If it IS a workout for mass you want to try, you’re in luck, because I’m going to cover my ENTIRE Push Pull Legs program.
+If it IS a workout for mass you want to try, you’re in luck, because I’m going to cover my ENTIRE Push Pull Legs training program.

 BRO SPLIT VS. PPL SPLIT